-- A Bachelor's, Master's, or Doctorate (D.P.T.) professional degree in Physical Therapy - At least one year of clinical experience - Currently practicing as a Physical Therapist - All official college/university transcripts - Acceptable grade point average - Two supporting letters of reference
+- A Bachelor's, Master's, or Doctorate (D.P.T.) professional degree in Physical Therapy - At least one year of clinical experience - Current engagement in practice as a Physical Therapist - All official college/university transcripts - Acceptable grade point average - Two supporting letters of reference

 Applications will be considered for Summer or Fall enrollment.
 The deadline for the Summer semester is March 15, and June 1 for Fall admissions.
-Two reference letters are required; one from a professional colleague and one from a previous or present employer.
+Two reference letters are required; one from an employer or former university educator and one from a colleague in the health professions.